 How do I know how many print credits I have?
-You can check your print credit balance here, or just log in to the WOU Portal and your balance will be displayed on your Portal homepage.
+Log in to the WOU Portal and your balance will be displayed on your homepage.
+You can also check your print credit balance here.

 How do I buy more print credits?
-You can purchase additional credits through WolfWeb under the Student Menu.
+Purchase additional credits through WolfWeb under the Student Menu.
+They start at 50 credits for $2.50 and go up from there.
 When you buy additional credits, they are immediately available for use.

 While there is not a color photocopier in the library, you can get a color copy by using one of the several scanners we have.
 Use the KIC or Epson flatbed scanners to capture the image, and make any adjustments to the image you want, including size, before saving it.
 Then sent it to one of the color print queues (such as HLColorWest).
 Voilá!